Commercial Property Insurance Quote Comparison

 Can I buy both commercial and residential premises insurance?

-Yes, you can.
+Yes, you can combine business building insurance with residential insurance.
 You can either buy them separately or together, as a joint premium.
-Joint commercial and residential premises insurance is handy for properties with a flat above a shop, or private rooms above a pub, for example.
+Joint commercial and residential premises insurance is handy for properties with a flat above a shop or private rooms above a pub, for example.

-I run my business from home – do I need commercial property insurance?
+I run my business from home.
+Do I need business property insurance?

-Written By Michael Foote, Insurance and Finance Expert
+Written By Michael Foote, Insurance & Finance Expert

-Michael Foote is the founder of Quote Goat and has over 13 years experience working in the finance, insurance and currency sectors.
+Michael Foote is the founder of Quote Goat and has over 20 years experience working in finance & insurance.
 Since launching Quote Goat he has appeared on TV as well as many of the largest online publications including Forbes, The Telegraph and The Metro.
-Prior to Quote Goat, he worked in finance in the city for a number of firms including HSBC.
+Prior to Quote Goat, he worked in finance in the city.